 ESG Topics A-Z

-Ethics and Integrity
+Ethics and integrity

 To PepsiCo:

-Acting ethically is an imperative for all parts of our business.
+Acting ethically is imperative for all parts of our business.
 We deeply value and protect the trust that regulators, business partners, consumers and other stakeholders place in us.
-By acting ethically, we aim to build the trust that is fundamental to protecting the reputation of our business and securing our long-term sucess.
+By acting ethically, we aim to build the trust that is fundamental to protecting the reputation of our business and securing our long-term success.

 To the World: